9 BEST Hardware Monitoring Software (2025)

 • Quickly displays hardware specs in real-time

-• You can monitor server statuses
+• It allowed me to monitor server statuses with ease

 Cons

-• Lacks a centralized management dashboard
+• I found myself dissatisfied that it does not feature a centralized management dashboard

 • Doesn’t offer any alerting or reporting capabilities